1975 United Nations visiting mission to Spanish Sahara: The mission

 The mission was composed of three members.
 Its head was Simeon Aké, UN ambassador of the Côte d'Ivoire (Ivory Coast); accompanying him were Marta Jiménez Martinez, a Cuban diplomat, and Manouchehr Pishva, from Iran.

-It toured Spanish Sahara on May 12–19, 1975, after initially having been denied entry by Spanish authorities.
+It toured the Spanish Sahara on May 12–19, 1975, after initially having been denied entry by Spanish authorities.
 On May 8–12 and again on May 20–22, it visited Madrid, Spain; and from May 28 to June 1, it toured the neighbouring countries Mauritania, Morocco and Algeria; in Algeria - which supported the Polisario since late 1974 - it also met with leaders of the Polisario Front.

 Findings of the mission

-Moroccan Sahara
+Western Sahara

 In the territory, the mission encountered opposing demonstrations by the Polisario Front and the PUNS, both demanding independence, but differing in their approach to the Spanish authorities.
 Tony Hodges writes: